nisaerdal7/CS308_TasteTwister/README.md

 Manual user input via web/mobile application.
 Batch input via file upload.
-Import data from a self-hosted or cloud database service.
+Import data from a MySql database dump.
+Search and import songs from Spotify.
 Rate non-rated songs/albums/performers.
 Remove a song/album/performer from the system.
 #### Analysis of Musical Choices:

 Display statistical information about user likings.
-Create tables and charts based on user preferences.
+Line chart of the users daily ratings.
 Allow user customization of analysis mediums.
 #### Recommendations:

 Provide music recommendations based on user ratings.
-Make recommendations based on temporal properties and genres.
+Create duo blend playlists from the favorite songs of the user and selected friend.
 Recommend based on friendship activity.
 #### Social Features:

 User authentication with password.
 Friend management with customizable activity inclusion.
+Block friends from using their data for recommendation.
 Share analysis results on social media.
 Export user ratings with filtering options.

 ## Additional Features
 In addition to the MVP, specific features are being implemented:

-Added a feature to add all songs from a Spotify playlist using the playlist URL.
-Performed cross-checks using the Spotify API.
+The passwords are kept with password salting.
 Database hosted on Google Cloud.

 ##### Thank you for checking out TasteTwister!